K4PT41N/nandgame_solutions/Solutions/Network/network.md

 *A = D + 1
 ```

-Then I access the address that I want to use for storing the display pixel address on which I will start setting pixels from the transmitted data.
-This address will store the current pixel I will draw and will be incremented for every received message.
+Then we access the address that we want to use for storing the display pixel address on which we will start setting pixels from the transmitted data.
+This address will store the current pixel we will draw and will be incremented for every received message.
 ```
 # set current pixel map addr
 A = PIXEL_MAP_ADDR_START